 - Funding cannot be replacement funds so that a project’s current funding can be shifted to other programs of the applicant.

 - Funding cannot be for basic research, defined herein as the pursuit of knowledge without immediate practical program or human application

 - The project must impact the health of the community within the scope of the BHCD health priorities.

 - The applicant must complete the MEG application form in its entirety for consideration.
 Incomplete applications will be returned.

 - The applicant must sign an agreement and submit a final summary report at the completion of the project.

 Beach Cities Health District's Micro Enrichment Grants will be available twice a year rather than on a first come first serve basis.
-The first application period will run from October 15th, 2018 to November 9th, 2018.
-Grant award announcements will be made the week of December 3rd, 2018.
+The first application period ran from October 15th, 2018 to November 9th, 2018.
+Grant award announcements were made the week of December 3rd, 2018.